A tale of two courses

-Set within the opulent surroundings of the Estate our two championship standard golf courses sit beautifully into the 18th Century parkland.
+Set within the opulent surroundings of the Brocket Hall Estate, our two championship standard golf courses sit beautifully in the 18th Century parkland.
 The courses are appropriately named after the Prime Ministers who once resided at Brocket Hall, Lord Palmerston and Lord Melbourne.
 Both are quintessentially British in design, but at the same time offer a completely different challenge for golfers of all abilities.
-They are immaculately maintained allowing them to remain open all year round, with no winter greens even on the coldest of days.
+They are exceptionally maintained allowing them to remain open all year round, with no winter greens even on the coldest of days.

 Together, they are two of the finest golf courses in England and provide the perfect backdrop for the tournaments and golf days that fill the social calendar.
 Both courses regularly play host to professional and members’ tournaments as well as Pro-Am tournaments where our members can meet and play with professionals from around the world.

-In contrast to the Melbourne, on the tree lined Palmerston you don't have to contend with the river at all, instead the Estate's ancient woodland of rare Hornbeam, Scots and Corsican Pine and 300 year old Oak trees create some of the most spectacular hazards likely to be encountered on a golf course.
-Teamed with fiendishly placed bunkers and large undulating greens this challenging par 73 is a great test and is rightfully rated as one of the Top 100 Golf Courses in England.
+In contrast to the Melbourne, on the tree lined Palmerston you don’t have to contend with the river at all, instead the Estate’s ancient woodland of rare Hornbeam, Scots and Corsican Pine and 500 year old Oak trees create some of the most spectacular hazards likely to be encountered on a golf course.
+Teamed with fiendishly placed bunkers and large undulating greens this challenging par 73 is a great test and is rightfully rated as one of the best courses in England.

 Find out more about Golf at Brocket Hall